TheCodeAddiction/ethical-hacking/README.md

   	Run the program and it will start sniffing incoming packages on port 80 (http).
 It checks for potensial username/password/email field.
 ___________________________________________________________________________________________________________________________
 ## DNS Spoofer
-  Spoofs the DNS record of the target  (attackneeds to be MiTM.
+  Spoofs the DNS record of the target  (attack needs to be MiTM.
 Use ARP spoofer).
 If the target goes to a defined webiste, he will be redirected to the kali machines local host)

 ___________________________________________________________________________________________________________________________
 ## File Interceptor